danybeam/danybeam.github.io/src/impossibleList.md

 ## Skill Goals

 * Learn to Draw
+* Learn ASL
-* learn to speak at least 5 languages fluent enough to have a conversation
+* Learn to speak at least 5 languages fluent enough to have a conversation
   * **Current progress (3)**
     * Spanish
     * French